-You might want to recheck your site’s mobile readiness with Google even iA reason for differences in Blogger, Google Analytics and Adsense page views f you passed previously.
+You might want to recheck your site’s mobile readiness with Google for differences in Blogger, Google Analytics and Adsense page views even if you passed previously.

 I was doing a monthly review of a client’s site.
 As of the end of April 2015, Google is placing a heavy emphasis on the mobile friendliness of the your site.